-Transitional – A Perfect Blend of Traditional And Contemporary Styles
+Transitional: A Perfect Blend of Traditional And Contemporary Styles

-Modern – Shiny, Sharp, Minimalistic Style
+Modern: Shiny, Sharp, Minimalistic Style

-Traditional – A Classic, Formal Style
+Traditional: A Classic, Formal Style

 “Traditional style incorporates a lot of rich wood tones and deep colors that can make a space feel more formal,” says Toombs.
-Characteristics include ornate finished wood, oriental rugs, tapestry fabrics and upholstery, and significant draperies or window coverings.
+Characteristics include ornate finished wood; oriental rugs; tapestry fabrics and upholstery; and significant draperies or window coverings.

 Greene incorporates traditional design in formal dining and sitting areas.
 “Furnishings are placed in formal arrangements that invite a certain flow of activity,” he explains.
 “Pieces and fabrics are usually meticulously matched.”

-Dan Moyer, Jr., national director of social media for Closet Factory, says that most furniture nowadays is made of pressed, engineered wood.
+Dan Moyer Jr., national director of social media for Closet Factory, says that most furniture nowadays is made of pressed, engineered wood.
 “Incorporating real, high-quality wood furniture reminiscent of the 1950s can help achieve a traditional look,” he says.

-Moyer encourages homeowners to reinforce the theme by selecting pieces, such as cabinets, made of clean polished walnut, oak, or rosewood.
+Moyer encourages homeowners to reinforce the traditional theme by selecting pieces, such as cabinets, made of clean polished walnut, oak, or rosewood.
 ProSource’s line of solid wood cabinets is impressive and provides the perfect start to a room with truly traditional style.

-Contemporary – Clean Lines That Reflect Design’s Most Current Trends
+Contemporary: Clean Lines That Reflect Design’s Most Current Trends

 “Contemporary describes the design of the 20th century that isn’t quite as architectural and geometric as you would find in modern style,” says Greene.
-Start with hardwood flooring, and add glass elements via backsplashes, tables, and décor.

 This design style is current and relevant.
 A contemporary kitchen, for example, might display the latest trend of combining three or more colors in one space.
 (A pre-2016 contemporary kitchen, on the other hand, would have featured no more than two colors.)
+To achieve this look, start with hardwood flooring and add glass elements via backsplashes, tables, and décor.

 The room featured above includes a spectacular combination of dark brown, white, and pale green cabinets.
-The sleek, marble island and the quartz countertops are beautifully complemented by the silvery accents of the appliances, bar stools, faucets, hardware, and pendant lights.
+The sleek marble island and the quartz countertops are beautifully complemented by the silvery accents of the appliances, bar stools, faucets, hardware, and pendant lights.

-Coastal – Tranquil, Sea-Inspired Design
+Coastal: Tranquil, Sea-Inspired Design

 “As the name suggests, coastal style is inspired by the ocean,” says Toombs.
-You’ll often see a blend of tranquil sea colors — blue, aqua, white, tan, cream — complemented by whitewashed or gray-washed woods that resemble driftwood.
+You’ll often see a blend of tranquil sea colors — blue, aqua, white, tan, cream — complemented by whitewashed or gray washed woods that resemble driftwood.

-Toombs incorporates “woven materials such as sisal rugs, banana-leaf baskets, and seagrass wallcoverings” in coastal rooms, while Greene utilizes “stucco, tile, and painted wood in open, breezy floorplans.”
+Toombs incorporates “woven materials, such as sisal rugs, banana-leaf baskets, and seagrass wall coverings” in coastal rooms, while Greene utilizes “stucco, tile, and painted wood in open, breezy floor plans.”

-Rustic – Pulling Elements From Nature In Their Raw Form
+Rustic: Pulling Elements From Nature In Their Raw Form

 Nothing defines pure rustic styling better than a log cabin.
 Picture slate floors, reclaimed wooden furniture, and metals with a patina finish.
-“This style puts an emphasis on natural textures and materials and often goes hand-in-hand with a cozy, warm aesthetic,” says Greene.
+“This style puts an emphasis on natural textures and materials and often goes hand in hand with a cozy, warm aesthetic,” says Greene.

 “I kept hearing the same phrase — rustic chic — from everyone who saw it,” she says.
-“We modernized our otherwise rustic space with gold accessories like cabinet hardware, light fixtures, and wallpaper.”
+“We modernized our otherwise rustic space with gold accessories, like cabinet hardware, light fixtures, and wallpaper.”
 Carolan said these modern touches helped refine the reclaimed wood beams that defined the open space.

 What’s Your Design Personality?

-It’s easy to be swayed by any (or all) of the styles defined above, but what’s right for you?
-We’ve rounded up six super-simple ways to determine which style is the best fit for your home.
-You may find that you’re both rustic and contemporary (check out how fabulous they look together!) or that you are a true traditionalist through and through.Before you begin, make sure you’ve created an online account.
-Then you’ll be able to keep all of your inspiration in one place – right on your myProSource project board – to share with friends, families, and even potential contractors and design pros.
-It takes just a free account to get started!
-Let us know what style you choose!
+It’s easy to be swayed by any (or all) of the examples on this design styles list, but what’s right for you or your clients?
+We’ve rounded up six super simple ways to determine which style is the best fit for your current project.
+You may find that you’re both rustic and contemporary (check out how fabulous they look together!) or that you are a true traditionalist through and through.
+Whatever your preference is, defining these home design styles should be your first step.

-413,951 Successful Projects.
+ProSource Helps Complete Successful Projects.
 Make Yours Next.
 Find A Local Showroom